hvester/EndpointBuilder/README.md

 ### Handler inputs

-Handler inputs are building blocks for extracting data from HTTP request that the endpoint requires, such as query parameters, path parameters or request body.
-They are represented by `HandlerInput` type,which is a record type consisting of a function to get the value from `HttpContext` and metadata what is being extracted.
+Handler inputs are building blocks for extracting data from the HTTP request that the endpoint requires, such as query parameters, path parameters or request body.
+They are represented by `HandlerInput` type, which is a record type consisting of a function to get the value from `HttpContext` and metadata what is being extracted.
 The metadata is represented by a list of `HandlerInputSource`, which is a discriminated union of different "recognized" input sources.

 ```fsharp
 type HandlerInput<'T> =